 In 2018, we initiated a series of clinical experience programs, or CEPs, to prepare for a potential U.S. commercial launch.
-Originally, our CEPs were designed to accomplish three objectives:
+Originally, our CEPs were designed learn from and build relationships with large key neurorehabilitation clinics, train and certify physical therapists and generate health economic, return-to-work and clinical data to inform our payer strategy.